LockdownRP-PZ/Rulebook/README.md

 ### 2.8 Romantic relationships are allowed, within reason.

-- Marriages, boyfriend/girlfriend scenarios, dating, cohabiting, etc are all acceptable forms of roleplay.
+- Marriages, courting, dating, cohabiting, etc are all acceptable forms of roleplay.
+- Gender is no barrior to romantic relationships.
+Same-sex relationships are acceptable.
-- However ERP must NOT take place on the server.
+- ERP (erotic roleplay) must NOT take place on the server.
 We have a zero tolerance policy on this.
 - Any player who is uncomfortable with a character's advances or feels another player is being inappropriate may come forward.
 We encourage you to submit a ticket with screenshots of the conversation.
 It will be handled discreetly and professionally.